open-mmlab/mmcv/docs/en/understand_mmcv/data_transform.md

 ### RandomChoice and RandomApply

-`RandomChoice` is used to randomly apply a combination of data transformations from a series of combinations of data transformations.
+`RandomChoice` is used to randomly select a data transformation pipeline from the given choices.
 With this wrapper, we can easily implement some data augmentation functions, such as AutoAugment.

 In configuration file, you can use `RandomChoice` as follows: